 We now describe in detail how the local citation graphs are obtained.
 The local citation graph will be built from one or two papers, and it will be given as input to our similarity metric computation.
 We use the term "layer" to represent different sets of nodes.
 Nodes in layer 0 only contain the starting points corresponding to the seed papers.
 Nodes in layer 1 are nodes citing or cited by layer 0 nodes.
 Nodes in layer 2 are nodes citing or cited by nodes in layer 1, but not by nodes in layer 0.
-In terms of edges, we say that edge e is in layer n if one endpoint of e is in layer n and the other endpoint is in layer n.5.
-For instance, if an edge has its endpoints in layer 1 and layer 2, we call it a layer 2 edge; if both endpoints of an edge are in layer 1 and layer 2, we call it a layer 2 edge; if both endpoints of an edge are in layer 2, we call it a layer 0.
+In terms of edges, we say that edge e is in layer n if one endpoint of e is in layer n and the other endpoint is in layer n-1.
+If both endpoints of an edge are in layer n, we say that the edge is in layer n.5.
+For instance, if an edge has its endpoints in layer 1 and layer 2, we call it a layer 2 edge; if both endpoints of an edge are in layer 2, we call it a layer 2.5 edge.
 In terms of the local citation graph, we use the maximum layer number to name the layer of a graph.
 For example, a 2.5 layer graph will include nodes in layer 0, 1, and 2, and edges in layer 0.5, 1, 1.5, 2, and 2.5.
 The process of building our local citation graph is shown in Fig. 8.